Documentation

 Confirm the name, description, price, billing schedule, and photo.

-4. Turn on marketplace visibility
+4. Turn on Show on marketplace

 5. Test checkout if customers can buy online